The Recycle Platform: 5 years supporting textile/footwear recycling stakeholders across Europe

 By optimising these phases upstream, we can better recover even the most complex textiles and footwear, and encourage the emergence of efficient, sustainable industrial recycling solutions.

-Find out more about the key stages in material preparation and the process that will transform textiles and footwear into new resources.
+Find out more about the key stages in material preprocessing and the process that will transform textiles and footwear into new resources.

 Textiles and footwear are often made up of multiple materials, used alone or blended with others (cotton, polyester, wool).
 They can also include multi-layer components (linings, fastenings, logos) and hard points (metal, stiff plastic).